UNDP-Data/dsc-energy-academy-data/04_Documentation/user_guide.md

    - Further Instructions
    - Reference chart (Apache E-Chart, etc.)

-3. Paste the completed prompt into an LLM (we recommend XY) to generate a chart rendering script.
+3. Paste the completed prompt into an LLM to generate a chart rendering script.

  Reference: [Chart Prompt Template](#chart-prompt-template)